Browsing or Printing?

 I expect most of you will want to print the notes, in which case you can use the links below to access the PDF file for each chapter:

-If you are browsing you can use the links in the tab strip above to go to the start of each chapter, or use the table of contents on the right to go directly to a specific section.
+If you are browsing you can use the table of contents on the right to go directly to a specific chapter or section.

 No, there is no Chapter 1 ... yet.
 One day I will write an introduction to the course and that will be Chapter 1.